 Letitia Moore is a San Francisco attorney with more than 25 years of experience addressing complex environmental, regulatory and land use decisions.
 Ms. Moore's experience as a senior managing attorney with the U.S. Environmental Protection Agency (EPA), and planning commissioner and mayor of the City of El Cerrito, California, gives her a deep understanding of government decision-making, allowing her to offer an insider's view for her public, private and nonprofit sector clients.

-Ms. Moore focuses her practice on complex redevelopment projects, land use permitting, environmental compliance and government advocacy.
+Ms. Moore focuses her practice on complex development projects, land use permitting, environmental compliance and government advocacy.
 She is well versed in matters involving local land use and state housing laws, compliance with environmental regulations, and the implementation and enforcement of federal and state environmental laws.
-Ms. Moore's practice includes land use and environmental due diligence for real estate transactions, in addition to counseling on environmental management, planning and cleanup issues related to hazardous substances.
+Ms. Moore's practice includes land use and environmental due diligence for real estate transactions, in addition to counseling on regulatory compliance and environmental management, planning, and cleanup issues.

 Prior to joining Holland & Knight, Ms. Moore served as a Section Chief for the Pacific Southwest Region (Region 9), Office of Regional Counsel, Hazardous Waste Branch.
 During her tenure at the EPA, she handled the full range of issues covering enforcement under the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA); Resource Conservation and Recovery Act (RCRA); Emergency Planning and Community Right-to-Know Act (EPCRA); Toxic Substances Control Act (TSCA); Clean Water Act and Clean Air Act, including novel and precedent-setting matters.
 Ms. Moore also represented the EPA in matters involving city, state and tribal governments, as well as other federal agencies, private businesses and individuals.